-When you integrate these donor stewardship and retention efforts into your organization’s fundraising plans, you can give your growing nonprofit the foundation it needs to be able to raise more.
-You’ll be able to spend less time on acquiring new donors and more time actually carrying out your nonprofit’s mission.
+When you integrate these donor stewardship and retention tactics into your larger operations, you can give your growing nonprofit the foundation it needs to be able to raise and do more.
+You’ll be able to spend less time acquiring new donors and more time carrying out your mission.
 Let’s dive in!

-As Bloomerang’s donor retention guide states, one of the most common reasons for donor lapse or churn is that donors don’t hear from the nonprofit or don’t feel much appreciation for their gift.
+A common reason for donor lapse or churn is that donors don’t hear from the nonprofit or don’t feel appreciated for their contributions.
 Sending thank-you messages to donors is one of the easiest ways to avoid this outcome and keep supporters engaged in your mission.

-You should send an automated thank-you message immediately after donors contribute, but take your appreciation efforts a step further than this as well.
-A few ways you can show donors that your appreciation is genuine include sending handwritten thank-you notes, taking the time to identify and thank your Facebook fundraisers, and posting social media shout-outs to highlight specific donors.
+You should always send an automated thank-you message immediately after donors contribute, but you can also take your appreciation efforts a step further.
+A few ways you can show donors that your appreciation is genuine include sending handwritten thank-you notes, sharing your gratitude on platforms like Facebook, and giving small gifts like your organization’s branded merchandise.

 As you craft your donor thank-you letters, make sure that they: